andrewkshim/react-animatronics/README.md

 -->
 ## Examples

-Lots of folks learn best by looking at and playing with actual code, so section is a bunch of example code plus some comments.
+Lots of folks learn best by looking at and playing with actual code, so this section is a bunch of example code plus some comments.
 Each example has an accompanying [CodeSandbox][sandbox] demo link at the end.

 You can probably learn to use react-animatronics just by looking through the